jenniferbeni/home/README.md

 [Each of the above filmstrip items would send content into the screen-wide hero player.]

-Time to make some sandwiches for my paint crew!

 Nearterm: Integration of home page with visitor's GitHub account for saving goals and resulting content - parallel storage of data visualization parameters with video generation.